jmbjorndalen/scedit/README.md

 Installing and running
 ----------------------
+Playing around with it should be fairly simple.

+* First, you need to edit create_auth.py to add usernames and passwords.
+* Then you need to run create_auth.py to set up authentication.
+* Then run main.py

-Playing around with it should simply be a matter of running main.py and pointing your editor to one of these:
+Using it should simply be a matter of pointing your editor to one of these:

    [http://localhost:8095/edit/](http://localhost:8095/edit/)